RajkumariDaur11/Youtube-End-to-End-Pipeline/README.md

 ## Overview
 In this project, I have designed and implemented an end-to-end data pipeline that consists of several stages:
-1. Extracted data from ------Data in the JSON and CSV format and loaded it into S3.
+1. Extracted Youtube data in the JSON and CSV format and loaded it into S3.
 2. Crawled the data from S3 to Athena using AWS Glue.
 3. Transfomed the raw data into Parquet format using AWS Lambda.
 4. Performed pre processing on the formatted parquet data on Athena.
-5. Build ETL jobs in AWS Glue using Spark to merge formatted data from different raw formats.
+5. Build ETL jobs in AWS Glue using Spark to merge formatted data from different raw formats into a cleansed bucket.
 6. Set up a trigger in AWS Lambda to automate the formatting request.
 7. Built ETL pipeline to pull the data in reporting database on Athena for reporting.